yjsong22/TempVS/README.md

 ---

-## 🖼️ TempVS Data
+## 🖼️ TempVS Benchmark

-Our dataset will be released on HuggingFace.
+Our benchmark data is available at [HuggingFace](https://huggingface.co/datasets/yingjins/TempVS).

 Alternatively, you can download from original datasets (FlintstonesSV, PororoSV, VIST, VWP) and process them follosing the steps below:

 ### Download images and annotations

-### Select the examples
+### Process the original datasets

 ---